patrickhuber/patrickhuber.github.io/service-contracts.md

 *  {Resource} = Product
 *  {Identifier} = id

 This type of Tokenized approach to Service operations can be extended to any resource and any operation.
-You could define a GetPerson method with an id parameter or a GetCategory method with an id parameter.
+We could define a GetPerson method with an id parameter or a GetCategory method with an id parameter.
 The important part is to remain consistent.

 #### A More Complex Method Example
 What if you want to fetch a product by Name?
 Time to add another method.
 We don't want to be unclear about how to fetch a product, so we better describe what the product method is using as criteria.

 ```CSharp
 Product GetProductById(int id);